Navigation and Search

-- Depending on the current caret position in the editor, ReSharper can suggest you a lot of relevant navigation options.
-To learn more about these options, see Context-Dependent Navigation.
+- Depending on the current caret position in the editor, ReSharper can suggest a lot of relevant navigation options.
+To learn more about these options, see Context Navigation.

 - ReSharper keeps track of your actions and navigation history and offers various commands that let you navigate to places where you've been previously.
 For more information, see Navigating to Recent Locations.